Ulnar collateral ligament reconstruction

-Ulnar collateral ligament reconstruction, colloquially known as Tommy John surgery (TJS), is a surgical graft procedure where the ulnar collateral ligament in the medial elbow is replaced with either a tendon from elsewhere in the patient's body, or with one from a deceased donor.
+Ulnar collateral ligament reconstruction, often referred to as Tommy John surgery, is a surgical graft procedure where the ulnar collateral ligament in the medial elbow is replaced with either a tendon from elsewhere in the patient's body, or with one from a deceased donor.
 The procedure is common among collegiate and professional athletes in several sports, particularly in baseball.
+The surgery is performed to restore optimal function for repetitive elbow movements or specifically throwing ability, often extending the careers of professional athletes.
+In many athletes, the surgery is done more than once during their careers.

 The procedure was devised in 1974 by orthopedic surgeon Frank Jobe, a Los Angeles Dodgers team physician who served as a special advisor to the team until his death in 2014.
-It is named after the first baseball player to undergo the surgery, major league pitcher Tommy John, whose record of 288 career victories ranks seventh among left-handed pitchers.
+It is named after the first baseball player to undergo the surgery, major league pitcher Tommy John, who played in Major League Baseball (MLB) for 26 seasons.
 The initial operation, John's successful post-surgery career, and the relationship between the two men was the subject of a 2013 ESPN 30 for 30 documentary.

 Uses

 The ulnar collateral ligament (UCL) can become stretched, frayed, or torn through the repetitive stress of the throwing motion.
 The risk of injury to the UCL is believed to be extremely high, as the amount of stress through the structure approaches its ultimate tensile strength during a hard throw.

 This injury is associated with baseball, although it sometimes appears in other sports.
 Compared to athletes who play other sports, baseball players are at elevated risk of overuse injuries and injuries caused by early sports specialization among children and teenagers.

-While some sources say that an individual's style of throwing or the type of pitches that they throw is the most important determinant of their likelihood to sustain an injury, the results of a 2002 study suggest that the total number of pitches thrown is the greatest determinant.
-A 2002 study examined the throwing volume, pitch type and throwing mechanics of 426 pitchers aged nine to fourteen for one year.
+The results of a 2002 study suggest that the total number of pitches thrown is the greatest determinant.
+The study examined the throwing volume, pitch type and throwing mechanics of 426 pitchers aged nine to fourteen for one year.
 Compared to pitchers who threw 200 or fewer pitches in a season, those who threw 201–400, 401–600, 601–800, and 800+ pitches faced an increased risk of 63%, 181%, 234%, and 161% respectively.
 The types of pitches thrown showed a smaller effect; throwing a slider was associated with an 86% increased chance of elbow injury while throwing a curveball was associated with an increase in pain.
 There was only a weak correlation between throwing mechanics perceived as bad and injury-prone.